blbadger/blbadger.github.io/neural-networks.md

 ### Generative Adversarial Networks

 Perhaps the primary challenge of the gradient descent on the input method for generating new inputs is that the trained model in question was not tasked with generating inputs but with mapping them to outputs.
 With complicated ensembles composed of many nonlinear functions like neural networks, forward and reverse functions may behave quite differently.
 Instead of relying on our model trained for classification, it may be a better idea to directly train the model to generate images.

+One method that takes this approach is the generative adversarial network model [introduced](https://arxiv.org/abs/1406.2661) by Goodfellow and colleages.
+This method used two neural networks that compete against each other (hence the term 'adversarial', which seems to have a different motivation than this term is used in the context of 'adversarial examples').
+One network, the discriminator, attempts to distinguish between real samples that come from a certain dataset and the generated samples that come from another network, appropriately named the generator.

+This method is of historical significance because it was a point of departure from other generative methods (Markov processes, inference networks etc.) that rely on averaging, either over the output space or the model parameter space.
+Generative adversarial networks generate samples with no averaging of either.

+For discriminator model parameters $\theta_d$ and generator parameters $\theta_g$,

+$$
+g = \mathrm{arg} \underset{g}{\mathrm{min}} \underset{d}{\mathrm{max}} v(\theta_d, \theta_g)
+$$